Implementing Changes In The Tax Structure

 Any pre-existing law, regulation, rule, or order, or the like that is inconsistent with this law, including in particular, but not limited to, Title 26 of the United States Code and Title 26 of the Code of Federal Regulations, is hereby repealed to the extent of the inconsistency.

 The foregoing proposed tax bill is less than 900 words.
 This single restructuring of the federal taxation system would immediately shift the tax burden that is crushing the middle class to the truly independently wealthy, who are far better able to afford it.
 This structure also acts to balance the federal budget, and provides large corporations and the wealthy with a powerful incentive to help shrink the size and improve the cost efficiency of the federal government.
-Furthermore, assume it is indeed possible to run an appropriately sized federal government using only the 10% wage tax, plus the 10% tax on non-wage income between $100,000 and the non-wage income limit, plus the minimum 10% tax on excess non-wage income, and other federal tax receipts such as tariffs on imports and the like.
-When federal expenditures are reduced to that amount, the tax rate on the excess non-wage income would thereafter be maintained at 10%!
-Thus, because this plan offers a future permanent tax rate of 10% to large corporations and the very wealthy in exchange for an increased tax rate now, this restructuring may even be viewed as desirable for corporations and the very rich.
+Furthermore, assume it is indeed possible to run an appropriately sized federal government using only the 10% wage tax, plus the 10% tax on non-wage income between $100,000 and $1,500,000, plus other federal tax receipts such as other taxes, duties, imposts, excises and the like.
+When federal expenditures are reduced to that amount, the tax rate on the excess non-wage income would thereafter be maintained at 10% Thus, because this plan offers a future permanent tax rate of 10% to large corporations and the very wealthy in exchange for an increased tax rate now, this restructuring may even be viewed as desirable for corporations and the very rich.
 At that future time when the excess investment and corporate income tax rate is reduced to 10%, the United States might be regarded as a safe haven for business and wealth, resulting in an influx of both from elsewhere in the world.
 Presumably, domestic investment and subsequent job growth would increase on a scale never experienced here before.
 What could be sweeter?

 Can you imagine the entrenched political power structure enacting into law anything remotely as transforming as this?
 I can’t.
 But WE can do something about it ourselves!
 We ordinary, non-partisan, non-professional-politician citizens can introduce into congress a bill containing this very language upon taking office after the next congressional election!
 Provided, of course, that we stop voting for party politicians, and vote instead for ordinary citizen non-politicians.